 Although it is Southwark Council who are responsible for the Park - they are far more likely to listen to a group than an individual.
 The Friends find out about future plans and canvas popular opinion.
 Members of the Friends Committee attend council meetings and write to the relevant parties about park issues.
 Councillors and Park Officials attend some of the FOPRP meetings to listen and take note of new ideas and concerns.
 This does make a difference to the way our parks are run.

-The Committee organises meetings when there are issues of concern which need discussion with the membership and park users and are advertised via posters around the Park, in bulletins to the membership and by email to the email list.
+The Committee organises meetings when there are issues of concern which need discussion with the membership and park users and are advertised via posters around the Park, and by email to the email list.
 These are followed by a glass of wine or soft drink giving members a chance to discuss issues and get to know each other.

 FOPRP held their first fete in the Park in September 2004.
 Despite adverse weather conditions it was successful.
 The FOPRP traditional fete has become an annual event since then with a fete being held on the Common since September 2005, each year becoming more and more popular and well-attended.
 Activities include a fun dog show, dog games, a children's fancy dress competition, races for children and adults (sack races, egg and spoon race etc), craft and other stalls, a traditional tea tent and Pimms and beer tent run by the Friends, as well as hot food stalls run by local businesses.